 Some people taking pramipexole have fallen asleep during normal daytime activities such as working, talking, eating, or driving.
 You may fall asleep suddenly, even after feeling alert.
 Tell your doctor if you have any problems with daytime sleepiness or drowsiness.
 If you are unsure of how this medicine will affect you, be careful if you drive or do anything that requires you to be awake and alert.

-You may have increased sexual urges, unusual urges to gamble, or other intense urges while taking pramipexole.
-It is not known whether the medicine actually causes this effect.
+You may have increased sexual urges, unusual urges to gamble, or other intense urges while taking this medication.
 Talk with your doctor if you believe you have any intense or unusual urges while taking pramipexole.

 Pramipexole may cause hallucinations (the sensation of hearing or seeing something that is not there), most commonly among elderly people.
 Call your doctor if you have hallucinations.